Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

 \subsection{System setup}

-\Figure[t](botskip=0pt, midskip=0pt)[scale=0.75]{fig/hartl2.pdf} { Prerequisites Rules state machine.
-Initialized agent can become one of three honest parties or become compromised.
-Clients (and the adversary) can register resources at SPs (honest or compromised).
-Client (and the adversary) can register at IdPs (honest or compromised).
-Finally, any two SAML parties (SP and IdP) can establish trust. } In our model, the system consists of a number of \emph{agents}.
-There are three kinds of \emph{honest} agents -- the SPs and IdPs whose behaviour is defined by the SAML specification (the \emph{SAML parties}) and the end user using a web browser client (the \emph{client}).
+In our model, the system consists of a number of \emph{agents}.
+There are three kinds of \emph{honest} agents -- the SPs and IdPs whose behavior is defined by the SAML specification (the \emph{SAML parties}) and the end user using a web browser client (the \emph{client}).
 Additionally, adversary can create and control any number of \emph{compromised} agents.
 In fact, since honest agents only communicate over TLS, the adversary must create and use compromised agents to interact with the system as described in Section~\ref{section:tls}.

 Each agent in our model is assigned a unique \emph{name} --- a \emph{public value} in Tamarin.
 For SAML parties, the agent name plays multiple roles --- we use as its domain name in the TLS protocol, as the URL at which the agent receives SAML requests, and as its SAML entity id (a globally unique name for a SAML party).
 For clients, the agent name is purely a feature of the formal model, and each client is assigned a unique nonce \msg{clientID} during system setup.